-->

 4. Harvard Health Publishing: "The mitochondria-brain connection."

-By the Editorial Team | Reviewed for Clinical Accuracy Disclaimer: We are not doctors.
+By the Editorial Team | Reviewed for Clinical Accuracy Disclaimer.
 This guide is based on current metabolic research.
 Always consult your physician before changing your caloric intake.

 Lauren Hayes, MS, Holistic Nutrition